-Our team of attorneys specializes in helping people who are harassed by bill and debt collectors.
+Our team of attorneys helps people who are harassed by bill and debt collectors.
 If you are being hassled by such individuals and are not sure if their actions amount to harassment, we are here to help you.
 We are a legal firm that has experience in different legal practices in the area of financial law.
 Feel free to get in touch with us for a Free Case Evaluation.
 One of you experienced lawyers will evaluate your claim and get back to you.

 What is the Purpose of the Fair Debt Collection Practices Act (FDCPA)?